neomundi-io/.github/profile/README.md

 | GOV | 🟡 For early pilote | 79.5% instability detection (TruthfulQA) |

 ---

+## FAQ

+**1. How fast can I integrate Neomundi?**
+In minutes.
+Add one API call between your app and your LLM — no SDK, no architecture change.

+**2. What do I get immediately?**
+Instant visibility on every AI response: risk level, decision signal, and audit trace — in real time.

+**3. Does it impact performance?**
+No. Start in OBS mode: zero enforcement, full transparency.

+**4. What happens when I activate GOV mode?**
+Neomundi enforces your policies in real time — blocking or allowing responses based on your risk thresholds.

+**5. Why is this useful for my business?**
+You reduce AI risk, gain auditability, and move toward compliance — without slowing down your product.

+**6. Do you store my data?**
+No sensitive data is stored.
+Only aggregated metrics are used for reporting and optimization.

+**7. What’s the next step?**
+Test the sandbox in 30 seconds.
+If it makes sense for your use case, contact us to activate production access.

+---
 *Reliability is no longer assumed.
 It is continuously evaluated.*